Central Phoenix

 GRIFFITH PARK OBSERVATORY

-I went to Los Angeles (for the first time ever!) to visit my friend Valarie to celebrate her birthday back in Feb.
+I went to Los Angeles to visit my friend Valarie to celebrate her birthday.
 We explored all of LA, went clubbing, to bars, to bookstores, to restaurants, and of course we hiked!
-It was a fantastic hike (not too hard but definitely not a stroll) and the view at the top was just unbelievable.
-We could see the entire city and then we got to check out the Griffith Observatory which was awesome (go science!).
+Hiking to Griffith Observatory was a fantastic hike (not too hard but definitely not a stroll) and the view at the top was just unbelievable.
+We could see the entire city and then we got to check out the Griffith Observatory which was awesome.
+Check out more photos of here!

 TAHQUITZ TRAIL